SteeltoeOSS/Documentation/docs/connectors/redis.md

 1. Optionally, add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add `DistributedRedisCache` or `ConnectionMultiplexer` to your `ServiceCollection`.

->NOTE: The Stack Exchange Redis client depends on Lua commands `EVAL` and/or `EVALSHA`.
+>The Stack Exchange Redis client depends on Lua commands `EVAL` and/or `EVALSHA`.
 Lua scripting is disabled by default in many Redis tile installations on the Pivotal Platform.
 If you encounter a message similar to `StackExchange.Redis.RedisServerException: ERR unknown command EVALSHA`, you need to have Lua scripting enabled by a platform operator.

 ### Add NuGet Reference

 To use the Redis connector, you need to add a reference to the appropriate Steeltoe Connector NuGet package and a reference to `Microsoft.Extensions.Caching.Redis`, `Microsoft.Extensions.Caching.StackExhangeRedis`, `StackExchange.Redis`, or `StackExchange.Redis.StrongName`.

->NOTE: Because `Microsoft.Extensions.Caching.Redis` depends on `StackExchange.Redis.StrongName`, adding a reference to the Microsoft library also enables access to the StackExchange classes, as seen in the sample application.
+>Because `Microsoft.Extensions.Caching.Redis` depends on `StackExchange.Redis.StrongName`, adding a reference to the Microsoft library also enables access to the StackExchange classes, as seen in the sample application.

 ### Configure Settings